NEONScience/NEON-Data-Skills/tutorials-in-development/0_templates_style_guide/NDS-style-guide.md

 * `echo=FALSE, results="hide"`: Used when you want to evaluate the code but you don't want the code or results to show in the .md (website) but you do want the code to appear in .R.
 Frequently used  for the "answers" in Challenges code sections.
+* `fig.cap=c("Fig cap 1", "Fig cap 2", ...)`: Used to provide figure captions (alt
+text) for figures produced within the code chunk.
+By providing a vector of captions, you can define figure captions/alt text for multiple figures produced within that code chunk.

 ***